zayamatias/retroscraper/README.md

 Excute as 'python retroscraper.py'.

-**In order to run from source you will need an API key, pls request one at retroscraper[at]gmail.com**

 ### From precompiled binaries:

 Simply download the pre-compiled binaries for your system from the [releases page](https://github.com/zayamatias/retroscraper/releases).
 Currently windows, rpi and linux_x64 exist.
 For linux version you need to do 'chmod +rwx retroscraper.linux' and for rpi 'chmod +rwx retroscraper.rpi' to be able to execute it.